 Photo tip: If you want to make a picture standing on the cliff you will need a tripod to mount your camera on and a remote control to make your pictures at distance.
 The best framing is from the opposite of the cliff you’re standing on.
 You will need a wide angle lens for this.

-Another amazing Bali viewpoint on Mt Agung and lesser known than Bukit Cinta, is Bukit Dausa.
+Another one on the list for the most amazing Bali viewpoints.
+With views on Mt Agung and lesser known than Bukit Cinta viewpoint, Bukit Dausa is more of a hidden gem and a viewpoint for people who literally like to go off the beaten path.
 Located in east Bali, nearby Amed, this viewpoint has straight views on Mt Agung with an amazing foreground of green lush rice fields.
-You have to walk for 10 minutes through the rice fields until you reach the viewpoint Bukit Dausa from where you’ll have the amazing view as can be seen below.
+You have to walk for 10 minutes through the rice fields until you reach the viewpoint Bukit Dausa from where you’ll have the amazing view as can be seen below on our picture.

-Getting there: Type in Bukit Cinta on your Google Maps.
+Getting there: Type in Bukit Dausa on Google Maps.
 It is an easy drive, especially when you’re located in Amed.
-Once you arrive at Bukit Dausa you can park your scooter easily at the side of the road and enter the rice field where you have to walk through to get to the viewpoint.
-You have to climb the mountain a little bit, so you’ll be happy when you’re wearing sneakers.
+Once you arrive at Bukit Dausa you can park your scooter at the side of the road and enter the rice field where you have to walk through to get to the viewpoint.
+You have to climb the mountain Bukit Dausa when you want to stand in the grass as framing, so you’ll be happy when you’re wearing sneakers.

 Entrance fee: Free.